 - States should focus more on the development and security of the border areas.

-- Sentiments of the people of Arunachal Pradesh should be taken into consideration by the central government while discussing the frameworks for resolution of the border dispute with China.
+- Sentiments of the people of Arunachal Pradesh should be taken into consideration by the central government while discussing the frameworks for the resolution of the border dispute with China.

-Courtesy and Reference : IDSA and Wikipedia
+Courtesy and Reference: IDSA and Wikipedia

 Sir